HigherOrderCO/Kind/THEOREMS.md

 - b: Bool
 ```

 Notice how a `-N` was added after each reducible expression.
-We can ask
+That's a label.
+We
-Formality to reduce any of these by writting that number after the goal.
-Let's
+can ask Formality to reduce any of these by writting that label after the goal.
-reduce the inner `not` (the one labelled `-22`) on each branch:
+Let's reduce the inner `not` (the one labelled `-22`) on each branch:

 ```
 double_negation(b: Bool): Bool.not(Bool.not(b)) == b